-For the purposes of §4A1.1(f), the definition of "crime of violence" is that set forth in §4B1.2(1).
+For the purposes of §4A1.1(f), the definition of "crime of violence" is that set forth in §4B1.2(a).

 1. Prior Sentence.
 "Prior sentence" means a sentence imposed prior to sentencing on the instant offense, other than a sentence for conduct that is part of the instant offense.
 See §4A1.2(a).
 A sentence imposed after the defendant's commencement of the instant offense, but prior to sentencing on the instant offense, is a prior sentence if it was for conduct other than conduct that was part of the instant offense.
+Conduct that is part of the instant offense means conduct that is relevant conduct to the instant offense under the provisions of §1B1.3 (Relevant Conduct).